 Yvonne Nair is the Founder, President, and CEO of Saffron Strand, Inc. As a non-profit executive director, Yvonne has led the successful growth and development of large and small organizations in public health and human services, including the Wisconsin Association on Alcohol and Drug Abuse, ARH Recovery Homes, and Contra Costa Clubhouses.
 Her expertise covers innovative workforce development programs and non-traditional vocational education and job training.
 She holds a B.S. in psychology from the University of Wisconsin-Madison, as well as certifications in small business, office software applications, and social services training institutes.
 Born and raised in Malaysia, Yvonne is a naturalized U.S. citizen with two adult children.
 She founded Saffron Strand to meet the critical need for new solutions to the problem of homelessness.

-Many Contra Costa and other Bay Area community organizations and businesses support the innovative work of Saffron Strand in helping the homeless gain valuable job skills and getting them back to work in local communities.
-They join Saffron Strand’s effort as partners, offering volunteer and in-kind help, or as collaborators, cooperating with Saffron Strand in key programs, projects, and events.
-Please thank and support Saffron Strand’s Partners and Collaborators.
+In California, Contra Costa and other Bay Area community organizations and businesses have continued to encourage the innovative work Saffron Strand pioneered in helping the homeless gain valuable job skills and getting them back to work in local communities.
+Some had joined Saffron Strand’s effort as early as 2008, offering volunteer and in-kind help or in collaboration with Saffron Strand in key programs, projects, and events.

 - City of Richmond